Richard Lee (journalist)

-Richard Lee is an independent journalist from Seattle, Washington.
+Richard Lee is an independent journalist from Seattle, Washington, United States.
 He is best known for his conspiracy theories regarding the 1994 death of Kurt Cobain which he states that he believes was a homicide.
 Lee was the first to make this claim.
 Lee is also known for his attempts at various political offices and using related events to question political figures about the investigation into Kurt Cobain's death.

 Background

 Born in New York in 1963, Lee grew up in Chicago and at a young age began writing for the Chicago Reader.
-In 1982, he wrote the article "Playing for Change."
+In 1982, he wrote the article "Playing for Change".
 Some time after the story was published, the city council overturned the law and legalized street performances.
 Lee also wrote for the University of Washington student newspaper, The Daily.

 Life in Seattle

 Lee moved to Seattle in the early 1990s in search of an underdeveloped political climate.
 He began a short-lived career with the Seattle Weekly, a local alternative paper.
 After leaving the Weekly, Lee began a weekly public affairs show on Public-access television cable TV, Now See It Person to Person, a homage to See It Now, the historic investigative reporting show of Edward R. Murrow.

 Lee's cable television show was removed from SCAN permanently in April 2008.